By Lauren Green

 “Come,” she said.
 “I mean, if you want.
 If you still love me—” she said, but she did not finish the sentence.

-“Welcome to Middle America,” Michael answers, with a small laugh.
+“Ah, my sweet city boy.
+Welcome to most of America,” Michael answers.
 He waits for the reward of Rick’s quick snort, which does not come.

-- No using the words “death” or “dying” or “cancer” or “time.”
+- No using the words death or cancer or, god forbid, tragedy.

 “Why isn’t anyone out there with him?”
 Leslie would ask.
 “Someone should be watching.”

-He pulls into the drive.
+The house looks smaller than he remembers as it materializes behind a scrim of trees.
 A single light glows firefly-yellow through the kitchen window.
 “Maybe you should stay here,” he says.

 Rick shrugs.
 “It’s not like she doesn’t know I’m coming.”

-Rick palms Michael’s thigh.
-“Don’t,” he says, squeezing.
+Rick squeezes Michael’s thigh.
 “It’ll be fine.”

-“I’ll take soda if you have,” Rick says.
+“I’ll take a soda,” Rick says.

-“Pop,” Michael corrects.
+“Pop,” Michael reflexively corrects.
 “I’ll get it.”

 “It’s for me,” Leslie explains.